Collaborative Genomic Project Boosts IHNV Resistance in Rainbow Trout

 Published on April 9, 2019

 IHNV is among the most harmful to the industry; however, there are currently no cost effective methods to prevent the disease.
-Genomic selection may offer a solution to IHNV resistance, and we’ve partnered with academic and government experts to find out more.
+Genomic selection might help with IHNV resistance.
+We have teamed up with experts from schools and the government to learn more.

 We are excited to be a part of a project that is sure to make a positive, lasting impact in trout production.
-As the largest US distributor of rainbow trout eggs, improvements made to our stocks would translate to industry-wide progress in reducing IHNV.
-With access to expert knowledge in genomic selection and the cooperation of our partners, progress moves forward to provide high quality, robust products for our customers and the industry.
+As the largest US distributor of rainbow trout eggs, our stock improvements would help reduce IHNV across the industry.
+With expert knowledge in genomic selection and help from our partners, we are making progress.
+We aim to provide high-quality, strong products for our customers and the industry.

 Related articles